QuizMasterOnNode/TestingWithNode/sustainability.md

 # Set up Firebase Deployment
 Deployment must be node deployment and not a static deployment.
 Youtube tutorial used for this portion: https://www.youtube.com/watch?v=AgyO1a0FnWA&ab_channel=khabanh.

+- A Blaze account is required for node deployment.
+It is very unlikely for a small scaled project to be charged using this method.